Garden irrigation in Ampio UNI

 Having configured the first section, you can go back to the main screen by clicking on the arrow with a floppy disk in the top left corner.
 Your irrigation settings have now been saved.
 Now you can create another section.
 Dividing your garden into sections is useful when you want to make specific sections' watering dependent on different conditions, or use the same objects but with varying frequencies dependent on specified conditions.
 If your water source is efficient enough, you can also create a couple of sections with the same conditions, but different objects active - then watering will be performed simultaneously.

-In the main screen, you can also manage each of the sections independently:
+In the main screen, you can also manage each of the sections independently with the following icons:

 • play - start watering manually